patrickbwarren/qgis-survex-import/README.md

 ### Installation

-* clone or download this repository and copy the `SurvexImport` directory into the QGIS python plugins directory, which is usually `~/.qgis2/python/plugins` (where `~` on Windows is probably `C:\Users\<user>`);
+* clone or download this repository and copy the `SurvexImport` directory into the QGIS2 python plugins directory, which is usually `~/.qgis2/python/plugins` (where `~` on Windows is probably `C:\Users\<user>`);